Tuples & records

 val vec: Vec2d = Vec2d(1, 2)

-Again, a record can either again be destructed by employing pattern matching:
+Like in the case of tuples, records can be destructed by employing pattern matching:

 vec match { case Vec2d(a, b) => a }